TLcut/TLcut/README.md

 # `I'm TLChen`
 What's TLcut?
-That's mean a person who cut his scratch account then came to github!!!
+That means a person who cut his scratch account then came to github!!!
 ## `<languages>`
 ```ini
 ${Javascript}